na-na-hi/renget/archive/how2playba.md

 No. There's a limit on every item you can buy, and the shop refreshes before a new raid.
 Don't be a retard.
 You don't lose your coins after a refresh.

->in Grand Raids/Elimination Raids I saw that there's a 10 roll ticket, does it expire?
+>In Grand Assault/Elimination Raid I saw that there's a 10 roll ticket, does it expire?
 Yes.
 The ticket expires on the last day of the next month after the raid.
 So it has a limit of around 40 days.
 Example: the ticket from the Grand Raid of February expires on the 31st of March.

+>If there's a Grand Raid happening, can I borrow more than 1 student?
+You get 1 borrow per ticket.
+This means that if you use another ticket by doing a different 2nd raid you get another borrow.
+You can't reuse the same borrowed student on the same day.

+>I'm lazy, do I lose my ticket if I log miss the first day of Grand Raids?
+No, the tickets stack.
+You can save ur tickets until the last day and sweep the raid.
+You still need to clear it at least once, so don't be lazy.

 >Can I see my past raid rankings?
 [Yes.](https://i.imgur.com/VmVNcj3.png).